happybono/FinedustMonitor/README.md

 ## Specifications
 ### Scenarios
-* Measuring the finedust contamination level in the air in a real time and display on a OLED Screen.
+* Measuring the finedust contamination level in the air in a real time and display on the OLED Screen.
 * Measuring the current temperature.
 * Refining data and synchronize with the web-based cloud services. (e.g. ThingSpeak, Plaive)